-You must pay an additional 0.9% of your net investment income toward this Medicare tax if you're married filing jointly and your modified adjusted gross income (MAGI) is $250,000 or more, or if you're married filing separately and your MAGI is more than $125,000.
+You must pay 0.9% of your net investment income toward this Medicare tax if you're married filing jointly and your modified adjusted gross income (MAGI) is $250,000 or more.
+You must pay it if you're married filing separately and your MAGI is more than $125,000.
 The income threshold for all other taxpayers is $200,000.